 Signs of dehydration include dryness of the mouth, lips and tongue, sunken eyes, dry inelastic skin, drowsiness, confusion or disorientation, dizziness and low blood pressure.
 Many of these signs are rather subjective and can present in other conditions.

 Dehydration is also indicated with a reduced and more concentrated urine output.
 As a general rule, the colour of urine can be a useful guide; urine that is odourless and pale in colour generally indicates good hydration, dark strong smelling urine is a common symptom of dehydration.
 However, there are a number of medical conditions and certain medications that can add colour to urine.

 Monitoring fluid intake is a good guide to ensuring good hydration.

-Strategies to increase fluid intake in residential care homes include identifying and overcoming barriers to drinking, such as being worried about not reaching the toilet in time, physical inability to make or to reach drinks, and reduced social drinking and drinking pleasure.
+Dehydration can be exacerbated in the residential care setting by lack of awareness of the importance of hydration and inadequate staff training.
+Recognising when the older person is not drinking enough and helping them to drink more and identifying the barriers to drinking, such as being worried about not reaching the toilet in time, physical inability to make or to reach drinks, and reduced social drinking and drinking pleasure is important.

 - Staff training to recognise the importance of hydration.

 - Determine an individualised daily fluid intake goal